SlickTorpedo/wayzee-gateway/README.md

 The token file will generate itself automatically don't worry!

+The check-balance part is optional!
+It's just for people to check their account balance!
+You will need to go to https://yoursite.com/setup in order to run the setup script!
+It will not work without it!

 I WILL NOT BE RESOLVING ISSUES ON HERE THIS IS PURELY FOR DEVELOPMENT WORK -- IF YOU CREATE AN ISSUE I MAY GET AROUND TO IT BUT IT'S NOT GUARENTEED